fedeAlterio/R3Async/README.md

 - `Merge` - Merge multiple sequences
 - `Switch` - Switch to latest sequence
 - `Prepend` - Add values at the start
+- `CombineLatest` - Combine multiple observables and emit their latest notified values

 #### Error Handling
 - `Catch` - Handle and recover from errors